 Even though extending a system partition isn’t as difficult as it sounds and can be done with or without the help of third-party tools, it’s advisable to backup all data before beginning to follow our instructions.

 IMPORTANT: We recommend you backup all data before beginning to extend the system partition and we are not responsible for any data loss that may occur during the process.
 We recommend you create a system image backup to an external drive before proceeding further.

-Extending system partition using Windows Disk Management Tool.
+Extending system partition using Windows Disk Management Tool

 While it’s possible to extend the system partition using Windows Disk Management tool, there must be some unallocated space right next to the system partition.
 If you don’t have some unallocated space next to the system drive, Windows will not show extend volume option even if you have enough free space on another partition.